National Monument

 Duiske Abbey, Co.
 Kilkenny

-Duiske Abbey also known as Graiguenamanagh Abbey, is a 13th-century Cistercian monastery situated in beautiful town of Graiguenamanagh, County Kilkenny.
-The Abbey is located in the valley of the river Barrow, on a site between the main river and the Duiske tributary.
-The abbey derives its name from the Douskey River Irish: An Dubhuisce, meaning ‘Black Water’.
-It is one of the first, largest […]
+Duiske Abbey also known as Graiguenamanagh Abbey, is a 13th-century Cistercian monastery situated in the beautiful town of Graiguenamanagh, County Kilkenny.
+So, the Abbey is located in the valley of the river Barrow, on a site between the main river and the Duiske tributary.
+Furthermore, the abbey derives its name from the Douskey River Irish: An Dubhuisce, meaning ‘Black Water’.
+What`s more, it is […]

 Read More